How to Enable Dropbox as Save Location in Office

 Add Dropbox add in for Office in Windows 11

-Note: You must close and restart your Microsoft Office programs for this change to take effect.
+You must close and restart your Microsoft Office programs for the Dropbox save location change to take effect.
+Restarting Office applications ensures that the updated settings, including the newly added Dropbox save location, are properly loaded by the programs.

 Troubleshooting Default Save Paths